John Paxson: Chicago Bulls

 On May 21, 2009, Gar Forman replaced Paxson as general manager, when he was promoted to vice president of basketball operations.

-During Paxson's leadership of the Bulls front office, the Bulls have had below-average success.
-From the 2003–04 through 2018–19 seasons, they failed to make the playoffs five times; lost in the first round seven times; lost in the conference semifinals three times; and lost in the conference finals once.
+During Paxson's tenure in the front office from 2003 through 2019, the Bulls failed to make the playoffs five times; lost in the first round seven times; lost in the conference semifinals three times; and lost in the conference finals once.

 On April 13, 2020, Paxson was reassigned as senior advisor of basketball operations, when the Bulls named Artūras Karnišovas executive vice president of basketball operations.

 Personal life

 Paxson attended Le Mans Academy Military Boarding School in Indiana, where he played basketball.

 His father, James, played in the NBA for two years in the mid-1950s, for the Minneapolis Lakers and Cincinnati Royals, and his brother Jim played 11 years in the NBA with the Portland Trail Blazers and the Boston Celtics.